Skip to main content

 The weevil bug belongs to the Curculionidae family which is one of the largest beetle families in the world.
 The two types you are most likely to find in your kitchen are:

-Grain weevil (Sitophilus granarius): Does not fly.
+• Grain weevil (Sitophilus granarius): Does not fly.
 Reddish-brown, about 2–3mm long.
 Commonly found in flour, wheat, oats, and stored grains.

-Rice weevil (Sitophilus oryzae): Can fly short distances.
+• Rice weevil (Sitophilus oryzae): Can fly short distances.
 Slightly smaller with faint spots on its back.
 Found in rice, corn, pasta, and cereals.

 Both types follow the same lifecycle.
 Female weevils chew into a grain kernel, lay a single egg inside, and seal it with a waxy plug.
 The larva hatches and eats the grain from the inside out completely invisible.
 By the time you see adult weevils, the infestation has usually been going on for weeks.

-Did You Know?
 According to the University of Florida IFAS Extension, a single female grain weevil can lay up to 250 eggs in her lifetime each one hidden inside a grain kernel.
-This is why infestations seem to appear out of nowhere. |
+This is why infestations seem to appear out of nowhere.

 Do Weevils Fly?

-Quick answer: Grain weevils cannot fly.
+Grain weevils cannot fly.
 Rice weevils can fly short distances, especially in warm conditions.
 Neither type flies far or frequently they spread mostly by crawling and through contaminated food you bring home.

 This is one of the most common questions people ask, and the answer matters for prevention.
-Since most weevils do not fly into your home from outside, the primary entry route is through infested groceries and not the open windows or cracks in walls.
+Since most weevils do not fly into your home from outside, the primary entry route is through infested groceries and not through open windows or cracks in walls.

 A bag of flour or rice purchased from a store can already contain weevil eggs or larvae too small to see.
 The eggs hatch at room temperature over a few weeks.
 That is often how an infestation starts even in a spotless kitchen.